This story was originally published and last updated .

 Free backups to Google Photos have been one of the nicest perks of the Pixel line-up, but the benefits have certainly dwindled with time.
 The original Pixel got unlimited original quality backups, the Pixel 2 and 3 dropped that to three years, and everything from the 3a to the 5 has only had free high quality (i.e. slightly compressed) backups.
-We're here to talk about the Pixel 2, though, as the three-year timespan has nearly elapsed and that perk is about to expire.
+We're here to talk about the Pixel 2, though, as the three-year timespan has nearly elapsed and that perk is expiring today.

 Go to the Google Photos app's settings on your Pixel 2 or 2 XL, then hit Back up & sync, and you'll see the notice at the top explaining that your free storage for full-resolution pics and videos expires on January 16.
-That means you still have two days to benefit from the perk and make sure all the shots and videos you wanted to back up are fully uploaded.
+That means today's your last chance to benefit from the perk and make sure all the shots and videos you wanted to back up are fully uploaded.

 - Google Support